NOTNA9015/Laser-Cat-Modded/README.md

 # How to install

-1. Press the puzzle icon on the top right in chrome.
+1. Download source code as .zip and extract it
-2. Press "Manage extensions"
+2. Press the puzzle icon on the top right in chrome.
-3. Enable developer mode
+3. Press "Manage extensions"
-4. Download source code as .zip and extract it
+4. Enable developer mode
-5. Press "Load unpacked" and load the file called "ccnpdidcjgcdgaopacccfghmgdlipnoc"
+6. Press "Load unpacked" and load the file called "ccnpdidcjgcdgaopacccfghmgdlipnoc"
-6. Enjoy!
+7. Enjoy!